U.S. Army Medical Materiel Development Activity (USAMMDA) logo

 Symptoms: Acute onset of fever >101oF (38.3oC), malaise, head and body aches, and sometimes vomiting, followed by development of a characteristic rash: firm, deep-seated vesicles or pustules in the same stage of development.
 This rash is widespread including palms and soles.

-Monkeypox is spread from person-to-person, primarily by respiratory droplets; contact with infectious skin lesions or scabs is a less common means of person-to-person transmission.
+Mpox is spread from person-to-person, primarily by respiratory droplets; contact with infectious skin lesions or scabs is a less common means of person-to-person transmission.
 African rodents and primates may harbor the virus and infect humans, but the definitive reservoir host is unknown.

 Why is this important?
 Variola virus is one of the most significant bioterrorist threat agents.
 The impact of a potential smallpox virus attack in the human population would be more catastrophic now than in previous outbreaks.
 Since most vaccination programs were abandoned worldwide in the 1970s, the pace of viral spread would be accelerated through the naive population.
-Monkeypox occurs naturally in western and central Africa.
+Mpox occurs naturally in western and central Africa.
 It could be made in large quantity and delivered by aerosol in a bioterrorist attack.

 Source: https://wwwnc.cdc.gov/travel/yellowbook/2020/travel-related-infectious-diseases/smallpox-and-other-orthopoxvirus-associated-infections